Payroll Tax Problems?

 Consequences of Missed Payroll Tax Payments

-As an employer, you are responsible for depositing employment taxes (Social Security, Medicare, and Federal Unemployment Tax) on time, in the correct amount, and in the right way.
-Failure to do so can result in a Failure to Deposit penalty and interest fees.
+As an employer, you are responsible for depositing payroll taxes on time, in the correct amount, and in the right way.
+Failure to do so can result in a Failure to Deposit penalty, interest fees, and other collection actions.

-The amount of your Failure to Deposit penalty is based on the number of days your payroll deposit is late, starting from the original due date.
+The amount of your penalty fee is based on the number of days your payroll deposit is late, starting from the original due date.

 Additionally, interest will accrue on the penalty fee until your unpaid balance is paid in full.
 This can quickly increase the amount you owe, making it difficult to get caught up.

 Penalties and interest, however, aren’t the only consequences of failing to submit payroll taxes.
-The government will pursue civil litigation for those who fail to comply with their employment tax obligations.
+The IRS can place tax liens and levies on your property.
+They can also seize your bank accounts and other assets, making it difficult or impossible to continue operating.
 If they believe you are intentionally not paying your payroll taxes, they may also pursue criminal charges.

-Thankfully, there are options to help address your overdue payroll taxes.
-Request a free consultation today to see if you qualify for relief.
+If you’re behind on payroll taxes, don’t wait for the IRS to disrupt your business operations.
+Request a free consultation today to see if you qualify for payroll tax relief.

 Small Business Payroll Tax Relief

-If you are currently behind paying your payroll taxes, you may qualify for payroll tax relief.
+Behind on your payroll taxes?
+You may qualify for payroll tax relief!
 There are two main options available:

 Penalty Abatement